In this guide, you will find step-by-step instructions on how to change the window regulator on a 9th generation Honda Civic.

 What you will need

-- Open the door turn on the ignition and move window all the way up.
+- Open the door, turn on the ignition, and move the window all the way up.

 - Next, remove the key from the ignition.
 Pull the hood release under the dash and disconnect the negative battery terminal.

 - Remove the screw that is behind the door pull.
 On newer models, there is a small cover that needs to be removed first or you may have to pop out the window switch first.